 - Employment Security Department Commissioner Suzi LeVine has an update for Washington state on the federal stimulus bill - Watch the video on YouTube

-- The Employment Security Department has information for employees and employers about possible benefits such as Paid Family and Medical Leave, unemployment benefits and SharedWork.
+- The Employment Security Department has information for workers and employers impacted by COVID-19.

 - The Department of Commerce is working with the federal Small Business Administration to secure loan assistance and has information for businesses experiencing trade impacts.

 - The Department of Labor & Industries oversees the state’s paid sick leave law, the workers’ compensation program and workplace safety issues.
 The agency has FAQs on these and other topics related to coronavirus.

 - To mitigate barriers to capital for Seattle's most vulnerable businesses, the City of Seattle will commit approximately $1.5 million in one-time Community Development Block Grant (CDBG) funds to the Small Business Stabilization Fund, an emergency fund that provides working capital grants in amounts up to $10,000 to qualifying small businesses.